 Confidential Consultation: Tulsa, Oklahoma Appellate Lawyer

 Appealing a guilty plea in Tulsa, Oklahoma is a complex procedure, and there are strict rules that must be followed.
 For this reason, it is important that you be represented by a knowledgeable Oklahoma appellate attorney who can give you the best possible chance of succeeding.
-Contact your defense team at Tulsa Criminal Defense Law Firm today for a free, confidential consultation.
+Contact your defense team at Tulsa Criminal Defense Law Firm today for a initial, confidential consultation.